sukhmel/dice-calc/README.md

 - `.difference(..)` for subtracting one configuration's throws from another configuration's
 - `.except(..)` for keeping only configuration's throws that are never in another configuration's, i.e. like `.difference(..)` but treat an argument as a set instead of a multiset
-- `.sample(N)` for getting specified amount of throws from given configuration
+- `.sample(N)` for getting specified amount of throws from given configuration, N may be bigger than total
+- `.rand(N)` for getting specified amount of events from given configuration, when N >= total this is NOP

 Also features that I'd like to try implementing: